Finding Stuff Out: You're Gonna Make My Head Explode!

-Zoey/Harrison would often get confused with the topic and makes their heads confused too (hence the name of the segment) and would often get an expert in the studio to talk about the topic.
+Harrison/Zoey would often get confused with the topic and makes his/her head confused too (hence the name of the segment) and would often get an expert in the studio to talk about the topic.

 My Great Challenge

-Harrison or Zoey would often think of an idea for a challenge focusing on the episode's topic and would have kids in the studio taking place for Harrison or Zoey's challenges.
+Harrison/Zoey would often think of an idea for a challenge focusing on the episode's topic and would have kids in the studio taking place for Harrison/Zoey's challenges.

 The Flat Earth Corner

-Harrison and Zoey would dress up like people from the century and they talk about stuff focusing on the topic of the episode.
+Harrison/Zoey would dress up like people from the century and talk about stuff focusing on the topic of the episode.